patashish704/pandoc-complete/README.md

-# Completion menu in Pandoc-style markdown files
+# Pandoc-Complete: Your completion buddy for Pandoc-style markdown files

 ## Table of Contents